Foldit: Goals

 Protein structure prediction is important in several fields of science, including bioinformatics, molecular biology, and medicine.
 Identifying natural proteins' structural configurations enables scientists to understand them better.
 This can lead to creating novel proteins by design, advances in treating disease, and solutions for other real-world problems such as invasive species, waste, and pollution.

 The process by which living beings create the primary structure of proteins, protein biosynthesis, is reasonably well understood, as is the means by which proteins are encoded as DNA.
 However, determining how a given protein's primary structure becomes a functioning three-dimensional structure, how the molecule folds, is more difficult.
 The general process is understood, but predicting a protein's eventual, functioning structure is computationally demanding.

 Methods

-Similarly to Rosetta@home, Foldit is a means to discover native protein structures faster through distributed computing.
-However, Foldit has a greater emphasis on community collaboration through its forums, where users can collaborate on certain folds.
-Furthermore, Foldit's crowdsourced approach places a greater emphasis on the user.
-Foldit's virtual interaction and gamification create a unique and innovative environment with the potential to greatly advance protein folding research.
+Similarly to Rosetta@home, Foldit aims to discover native protein structures faster through distributed computing.
+However, Foldit has a greater focus on community collaboration through its forums, where users can discuss certain folds.
+Foldit's crowdsourced approach also places emphasis on the user.
+Foldit's virtual interaction and gamification create an environment with the potential to advance protein folding research.